GP Feeds Ltd - Quality Products for Quality Production...

 Feeding

 Supergrains provide an excellent source of both energy and protein.
 An additional useful benefit is the oil content which further boosts the energy levels of Supergrains.
-This superior nutritional profile allows Supergrains to replace some concentrates in the total ration and is particularly useful in silage-based airy rations.
+This superior nutritional profile allows Supergrains to replace some concentrates in the total ration and is particularly useful in silage-based dairy rations.
 It will also provide great benefit when fed with cereals in beef rations.

 Typical Daily Feeding Rates